ImageMagick/Usage-Markdown/bugs/blur_trans/index.md

 [![\[IM Output\]](blur_white.png)](blur_white.png)

-Note you can not use a normal color replacement for this, as was done for [Canvases with a Specific Color](../../canvas/#canvas_specific) as this image operator does understand transparency, so a transparent white is different to a opaque white.
+Note you can not use a normal color replacement for this, as was done for [Canvases with a Specific Color](../../canvas/#canvas_specific) as this image operator does understand transparency, so a transparent white is different to an opaque white.

-Alturnativally as all the RGB colors were black, "`-negate`" them to white.
+Alternatively, as all the RGB colors were black, "`-negate`" them to white.

 ~~~
 convert -size 70x70 xc:none -draw 'circle 35,35 20,25' \